3.3 Ideation

 ‘Radical career creativity is about designing and experimenting with career options that are meaningful and sustainable.
 The radicality refers to the fact that it requires creative questioning of the dominant narratives in your culture to come up with solutions that work for you.
 This could simply mean that you do not focus on old paradigm measures of a good career but start from your own strengths and values to design a path that is suited to your needs.’

-Experimentation in career design means to set up a few tests for what kind of functions and roles a person can fulfill.
-For example, if someone wants to test whether being a writer is a good career path, they could set up one hour per day to write articles and see how it goes.
+Experimentation in career design means setting up a few tests for what kind of functions and roles you could fulfill.
+For example, if someone wants to test whether being a writer is a good career path, they could set aside one hour per day to write articles and see how it goes.

 • What if I moved to another country?